Mohamed Hendouf: Early career

 Hendouf took part in the 2018 TKR lightweight tournament.
 He faced Wilson Varela in the semifinal bout of the one-day tournament, which took place on December 22, 2018.
 Hendouf won the fight by split decision and advanced to the tournament finals, where he faced Mathieu Tavares.
 Hendouf beat Tavares by a second-round technical knockout.

 Hendouf participated in the 2019 World Fighting League lightweight tournament, which took place on February 18, 2019.
 He won both his quarterfinal bout against Mohamed Soumah and semifinal bout against Younes Smaili by a first-round stoppage.
 These two victories earned Hendouf a place in the tournament finals, where he faced Wail Karroumi.
 He won the fight by decision, after an extra rounds was fought.

-Hendouf was booked to face Tayfun Özcan for the inagurual Arena Fight 72kg kickboxing title at the August 6, 2019 Arena Fight event.
+Hendouf was booked to face Tayfun Özcan for the inagurual Arena Fight 72 kg kickboxing title at the August 6, 2019 Arena Fight event.
 He lost the fight by unanimous decision.

 Hendouf faced Claudio Ivaldi at Le Choc Des Gladiateurs on July 20, 2019.
 He won the fight by decision.

 Glory

 Hendouf made his Glory debut against Guerric Billet at Glory 70: Lyon on October 26, 2019.
 He won the fight by split decision.

 Hendouf was next booked to face Bruno Gazani at Glory 75: Utrecht on February 29, 2020.
 He lost the fight by split decision.

-Hendouf made his third Glory appearance against Robson Minotinho at Glory 78: Arnhem on September 4, 2021.
+Hendouf made his third Glory appearance against Robson Minotinho at Glory 78: Rotterdam on September 4, 2021.
 He won the fight by a third-round knockout.